saramoohead/cv/README.md

 ## Sara O'Connor

-I am a full stack developer at a publishing enterprise software company.
-After switching careers in 2015 from publishing to software development, I'm determined to get the publishing industry to skill up and demand more from the software they use.
-I also love working with kids to code games and stories.
+After switching careers in 2015 from children's book publishing to software development, I write the software I wish I could have used as an editorial assistant.
+I consult, give talks and create events so that the publishing industry can skill up and demand more from the software they use.
+And I host local workshops teaching kids to code stories and games.

 ## Current Employment (April 2017 - present)
 - Full stack developer at [Consonance](https://www.consonance.app/) using Rails + React to build intuitive enterprise software for book publishers